cooleyv/mpe-bluesky/instrument/devices/README.md

 The MPE group wants to build an instrument (for measurement) in a dynamic way.
 The combination of stages, detectors, etc. may change as often as every few hours.
-The method to configure the instrument should be easy to understand and change as well a documented in the data stream and/or logs, such that analysis can proceed.
+The method to configure the instrument should be easy to understand and change as well as documented in the data stream and/or logs, such that analysis can proceed.

 An additional consideration is that certain controls, such as sample Y,